 Overview.
 Revenues from ad valorem property taxes are estimated to be approximately \$2.6 billion and make up approximately 54.6% of the General Operating Fund revenues of the Board in Fiscal Year 2017.
-The tax revenues include two recently imposed earmarked taxes for capital improvements and for pensions as described below.
-As a part of its Fiscal Year 2017 Budget, the Board increased its property tax levy in three categories: (1) the maximum levy allowable under PTELL (from which increased revenues of approximately \$16.1 million are estimated for Fiscal Year 2017), (2) the Capital Improvement Tax levy was increased by approximately \$2.9 million, and (3) the Pension Property Tax Levy (as defined herein) was implemented in the amount of \$271.8 million, from which the Board anticipates collecting approximately \$250 million.
+The Board's educational fund property tax levy has had a compounded annual growth rate of approximately 4% per year.
+For Fiscal Year 2018 the Board estimates the tax revenue to be \$2.8 billion and accounts for 49.8% of the General Operating Fund revenues of the Board.
+The new operating tax revenues for pensions are described below.
+As a part of its Fiscal Year 2018 Budget, the Board increased its property tax levy in two categories: (1) the maximum levy allowable under PTELL (increased revenues of approximately \$45 million are estimated for Fiscal Year 2018), and (2) the Pension Property Tax Levy (as defined herein) was implemented in the amount of \$425.8 million, from which the Board anticipates collecting approximately \$405 million.
+In addition to the operating property tax revenues described above, the Board also recently levied taxes for capital improvements as described under Capital Improvement Tax Levy below.
+In Tax Year 2017, this Capital Improvement Tax Levy was increased by \$3.6 million.
 For a discussion of the real property tax system see APPENDIX C - "THE REAL PROPERTY TAX SYSTEM."
-For an overview of the historic and budgeted property tax revenues, see the tables under the subheadings "- General Operating Fund" and "-Board's Fiscal Year 2017 Budget and Fiscal Year 2017 Plan to Address Structural Deficit."
+For an overview of the historic and budgeted property tax revenues, see the tables under the subheadings "- General Operating Fund" and "-Board's Fiscal Year 2018 Budget."
 For a discussion of the timing of receipt of property tax revenues see "CASH FLOW AND LIQUIDITY-Timing of Receipt of Revenues" and APPENDIX C - "THE REAL PROPERTY TAX SYSTEM."

 Capital Improvement Tax Levy.
-In August 2015, the Board approved for the first time a statutorily-authorized annual levy of a Capital Improvement Tax in the initial amount of \$45 million to aid in funding its ongoing capital improvement program.
-For a discussion of the Capital Improvement Tax and the CIT Bonds, see "DEBT STRUCTURE - Dedicated Capital Improvement Tax Bonds."
+In August 2015, the Board approved for the first time the Capital Improvement Tax levy in the initial amount of \$45 million to be applied to funding permitted capital improvement projects.
+The Capital Improvement Tax is not subject to PTELL.
+For a discussion of the Capital Improvement Tax levy see "CAPITAL IMPROVEMENT TAX."

 Pension Property Tax Levy.
-In 2016, the Illinois General Assembly adopted and Governor Rauner signed, Public Act 099-0521 that authorized the Board to annually levy a property tax on all real property within the boundaries of the School District at a rate not to exceed 0.383% to be paid directly to the Pension Fund to be credited to the Board's annual required contribution (the "Pension Property Tax Levy").
+In 2016, Public Act 099-0521 became effective that authorized the Board to annually levy a property tax on all real property within the boundaries of the School District at a rate not to exceed 0.383% to be paid directly to the Pension Fund to be credited to the Board's annual required contribution (the "Pension Property Tax Levy").
 This tax is not subject to PTELL.
-The Board authorized the levy of this additional tax for Tax Year 2016 and expects that the full 2016 Pension Property Tax Levy will be collected in an approximate amount of \$250 million with the second property tax installment payment expected to be due August 1, 2017.
-See "LITIGATION" for a discussion of threatened litigation regarding the crediting of the Tax Year 2016 Pension Property Tax Levy collections to the Board's required Statutory Contribution for Fiscal Year 2017.
+The Board authorized the levy of this additional tax for Tax Year 2016.
+On August 31, 2017, P.A.
+100-465 became effective that authorized the Board to increase the annual Pension Property Tax Levy to a rate not to exceed 0.567% and the Board authorized the increase of the levy to the maximum rate for Tax Year 2017.
+The increase from 0.383% to 0.567% is expected to increase revenues by approximately \$130 million in Collection Year 2018.
+In addition, the 0.383% levy is expected to increase by \$24 million from Collection Year 2017 for a total of \$154 million total increase in the Pension Property Tax Levy.

 Property Tax Base, Tax Extensions and Collections.
-The tables on the following pages provide statistical data regarding the property tax base of the Board, the City and the other Overlapping Taxing Districts and the tax rates, tax levies and tax collections for the Board.
+The tables on the following pages provide statistical data regarding the property tax base of the Board, the City and the other Overlapping Taxing Districts and the tax rates, tax levies and tax collections (for the Education Fund) for the Board.
 The tables reflect the tax levy year and such taxes are extended for collection in the following calendar year.

-Assessed, Equalized Assessed and Estimated Value of All Taxable Property of the Board 2006-2016
+Assessed, Equalized Assessed and Estimated Value of All Taxable Property of the Board Tax Levy 2006-2016